amtega/ansible_role_ocs_agent/README.md

-# amtega.optimizations
+# Ansible ocs_agent role

-This is an [Ansible](http://www.ansible.com) role to install and configure the OCSinventory agent.
+This is an [Ansible](http://www.ansible.com) role to install and configure OCS Inventory agent.
-- Install and configure the agent.
-- Configure the logrotate.d file.
-- Adjust frequency of the cron file if needed

 ## Role Variables